 The Virgin Lounge at Gold Coast International Airport is a busy facility providing a comfortable environment for members to enjoy while they are in transit, waiting for their plane to depart.

 Safetyline Jalousie louvre windows are installed along the floor of the 2nd level of the building within the Virgin Lounge area.
 The lounge is located on the southern face of the building, running perpendicular to the runways.

-The aesthetic appeal of the louvres was important to the architect who wanted to create a relaxing space for members to enjoy, while acoustic control was equally important to eliminate loud external aircraft noise.
+The aesthetic appeal of the louvres was important to the architect who wanted to create a relaxing space for members to enjoy, with acoustic louvre windows eliminating loud external aircraft noise.

 However, what was of greatest appeal was that Safetyline Jalousie louvre windows have the ability to integrate with Building Management Systems.